 It’s January: Enter leftover champagne, unbroken New Year’s resolutions, and a slew of facts and figures published about 2022 trends for the insurance industry.

 In a normal year, these annual reports might function as general guidelines for excess resource allocation.
 Things to “keep in mind” but not necessarily prioritize.
 This year, however, is not a normal year.

-The COVID-19 pandemic majorly disrupted insurer operations in 2020.
+The COVID-19 pandemic majorly disrupted insurer operations in 2020 and 2021.
 The economic downturn cut into bottom lines across the board, while the overnight shift to remote work exposed major chinks in cybersecurity and digital capability armor.

 Where Does Document Automation Come In?

 Insurance companies need to manage their expenses carefully in the wake of the pandemic, being strategic about how they embrace the digital-first world.

 Few industries are as reliant on paperwork as insurance.
 Thousands of documents need to be processed each day, including policy applications, policyholder agreements, claims forms, customer correspondence, and much more.
 Paperwork is not friendly to remote work, nor is it particularly warm toward efficiency and productivity -- all of which have become vital to get right.

 Document automation software for the insurance industry is one of the few digital solutions that needs to be prioritized in 2022.
 It brings better cybersecurity and compliance, increased efficiency, and seamless remote work to the table -- all necessities for moving the bottom line and staying competitive this year.

 Let’s dive a little deeper into why insurance companies should invest in document automation in 2022.